vinc/moros/doc/lisp.md

 A minimalist Lisp interpreter is available in MOROS to extend the capabilities of the Shell.

+MOROS Lisp is a Lisp-1 dialect inspired by Scheme and Clojure.

 It started from [Risp](https://github.com/stopachka/risp) and was extended to include the seven primitive operators and the two special forms of John McCarthy's paper "Recursive Functions of Symbolic Expressions and Their Computation by Machine" (1960) and "The Roots of Lisp" (2002) by Paul Graham.

-MOROS Lisp dialect is also inspired by Scheme and Clojure.

 In version 0.2.0 the whole implementation was refactored and the parser was rewritten to use [Nom](https://github.com/Geal/nom).
 This allowed the addition